mircealungu/mircea/thoughtstream.md

 **May 4**

+Guess how does one say river in ancient greek.
+Two hints:

 Mesopotamia = the land between the rivers.

 Hippopotamus = river horse.

-Guess how does one say river in ancient greek.
+Also, guess how to say *between* and *horse*.

+Etymology is such a beautiful thing.

 **